thisiskushal31/link-saver-extension/README.md

 # Link Saver Extension

-This is a the chrome extension enable user to links
+LinkSaver is a chrome extension that saves all your tabs.
+LinkSave will save all of the tabs in the currently active chrome window into your bookmarks.
+We created this app to help you keep track of all the tabs you want to read one day.